radiantlogic-v8/documentation-new/documentation/use-cases/radiantone-servicenow-integration.md

 Once you enter your label information, click "CONFIRM".

-k.
+j.
 Click the ‘NEW LEVEL’ button to create a level that makes the ServiceNow data accessible through the Namespace view.

 ![image showing namespace creation - step 9](Media/namespacecreation-12.png)

-l.
 For this level, we will select ‘Content’ type by clicking "CONTENT".
 The ‘Content’ type selected for the this level is the method to contain the ServiceNow identity data we will select to be synchronized with RadiantOne.

 ![image showing namespace creation - step 13](Media/namespacecreation-13.png)

-m.
+k.
 Click on the drop-down and select the ServiceNow Data Source.

 ![image showing namespace creation - step 13](Media/namespacecreation-14.png)

-n.
+l.
 Click on the next drop-down to select the ServiceNow Schema that was extracted previously for the Data Source.
 Then, click "Next".

 ![image showing namespace creation - step 15](Media/namespacecreation-15.png)

-o.
 You can see ServiceNow Schema objects/tables we extracted, which included all the available objects.
 For this example, we are going to select the ServiceNow ‘users’ Schema object.
 Select ‘users’ and then click ‘SELECT’.

 ![image showing namespace creation - step 16](Media/namespacecreation-17.png)

-p.
+m.
 A notification pop-up will display the status of the operation.
 If any issues occur, additional details will be provided to help with troubleshooting.
 A green status indicates success.

 ![image showing namespace creation - step 17](Media/namespacecreation-18.png)

-q.
+n.
 Click ou=users and click "users".
 Next, click on the ‘OBJECT BUILDER’ tab.
 The content in this example is the ServiceNow ‘users’ object extracted from ServiceNow.
 Additional content can be pulled in, either within this same Namespace or other Namespaces.
 As with most of the configuration and management of data in RadiantOne, there is flexibility in how to consume and manage the data subject to your design goals.

 ![image showing namespace creation - step 18](Media/namespacecreation-19.png)

-r.
+o.
 The Object Builder allows you to choose which attributes to display from the RadiantOne Namespace you created.
 The left panel shows the available attributes.
 Click the icon shown in the image to enable attribute selection.

 ![image showing namespace creation - step 19](Media/namespacecreation-20.png)

-s.
 Select desired attributes.
 In this example, we are selecting all available attributes but this is not required and can be adjusted to the needs of your organization.
 After selecting the attributes, click ‘DONE’.

 ![image showing namespace creation - step 20](Media/namespacecreation-21.png)

-t.
+p.
 The attributes selected will show in the table on the right pane on the screen.
 If there are attributes that you want to remove, click on the attribute icon shown previously and unselect any attribute you want to remove.
 After reviewing your selection, click ‘SAVE’.

 ![image showing namespace creation - step 21](Media/namespacecreation-22.png)

-u.
 A pop-up notification will show with the status of the operation.
 If there are any issues, additional information will be provided to assist with troubleshooting.

 ### 4. Create a Cache for Namespace